 In 2020, we started implementing Robotic Process Automation (RPA).
 In 2021, we realized that most of what we do is technology-assisted automation of some kind or another.
-Due to some brand confusion we’d experienced in the past, we made the decision to add the “RoboSource” brand as the main branch of the company – the one that does all of the actual implementation of projects.
-We’re keeping the “RoboSource” brand, but tailoring it to our Earn & Learn apprenticeship training branch.
+Due to some brand confusion we’d experienced in the past, we made the decision to change our main brand to “RoboSource.”
+Our mission hasn’t changed, but our name has gone through a few iterations.

 That’s not the end!
 Check out this blog post to read the rest of our story.

 How is RoboSource related to EduSource?